Dhruv9544/NumberMind_Replit/replit.md

 The core game logic is encapsulated in a dedicated GameEngine class that handles number validation, feedback calculation, and win condition checking.
 The engine ensures game rules are consistently applied across all game modes (AI opponents and multiplayer).

 ## Database Design
-The application includes both in-memory (MemStorage) and PostgreSQL (DatabaseStorage) storage implementations.
-Currently using MemStorage for development.
-Both implementations follow the same IStorage interface to easily switch between them.
+The application includes both in-memory (MemStorage) and PostgreSQL (DatabaseStorage) storage implementations using identical IStorage interface for easy switching.
+DatabaseStorage uses Drizzle ORM with Neon serverless PostgreSQL.

 Schema is defined in shared/schema.ts with Drizzle ORM type definitions.
 Tables include: users (with passwordHash, emailVerified, emailVerificationToken), user stats, game sessions, game moves, friends, achievements, and leaderboard stats.